 Installing operating system images using Windows

-- Download the Win32DiskImager utility from the Sourceforge Project page as a zip file; you can run this from a USB drive.
+- Download the Win32DiskImager utility from the Sourceforge Project page as an installer file, and run it to install the software.

 - Select the image file you extracted earlier.

-- Select the drive letter of the SD card in the device box.
-Be careful to select the correct drive; if you get the wrong one you can destroy the data on your computer's hard disk!
-If you are using an SD card slot in your computer and can't see the drive in the Win32DiskImager window, try using an external SD adapter.
+- In the device box, select the drive letter of the SD card.
+Be careful to select the correct drive: if you choose the wrong drive you could destroy the data on your computer's hard disk!
+If you are using an SD card slot in your computer, and can't see the drive in the Win32DiskImager window, try using an external SD adapter.

 - Exit the imager and eject the SD card.